-CIDR block once assigned to the VPC cannot be modified.
 NOTE – You can now resize VPC.
 Read AWS blog post.

 Each VPC is separate from any other VPC created with the same CIDR block even if it resides within the same AWS account

 VPC allows VPC Peering connections with other VPC within the same or different AWS accounts